rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Some forthcoming essays
 =======================

-73. Jennelle Nystrom (Grinnellians).
+Jennelle Nystrom (Grinnellians).

+Jeff Dickey-Chaisins (Grinnellians).
 (Write soon, though.)

-71. Another month of essays.
+Graeme Boy (Grinnellians)

+Christine Tran (Grinnellians)

-72. Nibbled to death by ducks.
+73. Nibbled to death by ducks.

-74. Jeff Dickey-Chaisins (Grinnellians).
-(Write soon, though.)
+74. Dumb ways to address implicit bias

 75. Donating to Grinnell.

 76. Embarrassing teaching moments.

+77. Times and Dates (?)

+Discussing important topics.
+(An attempt to reflect on what I learned from 321 students about how students talk about things like the role of the US in the world.)
+Building a personal brand.

 Collaboration.
 (Or why some committees succeed better than others.)